ACCESS Program Updates

 ACCESS is a coordinated, shared-ride paratransit service, which has been providing door-to-door, advanced reservation transportation in Allegheny County since 1979.

 This unique public-private partnership leverages eleven separate federal and state funding sources to create an affordable mobility option for riders.
-ACCESS service is provided by four service providers with 270 vehicles, operates with an on-time performance of 96.4%, has a vehicle productivity of 2.24 trips per hour, maintains streamlined efficiency with administrative cost of 5.5% of total costs and provides ADA complementary paratransit service that not only meets but exceeds all ADA minimum requirements.
-ACCESS is among the largest coordinated transportation services in the country with an average of 5,000 trips on weekdays, 1.5 million annually.
+ACCESS service is provided by four service providers with 230 vehicles, operates with an on-time performance of 94%, maintains streamlined efficiency with administrative cost of 5.5% of total costs and provides ADA complementary paratransit service that not only meets but exceeds all ADA minimum requirements.
+ACCESS is among the largest coordinated transportation services in the country with an average of 3,000 trips on weekdays, and 1 million annually.

 The ACCESS program’s award-winning coordination earned the United We Ride National Leadership Award.
 The Federal Interagency Coordinating Council presented the award, which recognizes the work done in Allegheny County done to create a highly effective coordinated service which stands as a model for the rest of the nation.